Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 4. Setup device certificate and key.

-You must enter is the root certificate, client certificate and private key that was downloaded in Step 3.
+You must enter the root certificate, client certificate and private key that were downloaded in Step 3.

 Root certificate uses the RSA 2048 bit key, Amazon Root CA 1, and does not use the public key.